hmc-cs111-spring2016/project/README.md

 language?
 Are the users of the language being served by the current design and implementation?

-TODO: update
-Provide your critique in the appropriate file in the project's repository.
+Provide your critique in the appropriate file in the other project's repository.

 ---